darosh/zoian/README.md

 Blocks and their connections may be displayed incorrectly (incorrect blocks and/or their incorrect order, see [./lib/README.md](./lib/README.md) for more information)

+The displayed parameter value and the dot on the slider represent the base setting of the parameter, independent of any CV modulation.
+When CV connections are active, the actual value on the device may differ from this base value as it's being dynamically modified by the incoming CV signal, such parameters are marked with approximately equal sign `≈`.
+The visual slider's dot position should match the circle position on your ZOIA device, both showing the base value before CV modulation is applied.

 So far only tested with Chrome browser.

+Feel free to report any issue.

 ## Development